How to Learn Web Scraping with Python

 1. First, you need to choose the appropriate data storage techniques, such as data warehousing, cloud storage, data lakes, etc.

-2. Next, you must ensure to follow best practices after storing the data.
+2. Next, you must ensure that you follow best practices after storing the data.
 These include data normalization, data indexing, etc.

 3. Finally, you should also monitor the performance of your data storage so that you can perform preventive maintenance.